DJ Felix Hall steps down from NTS and removed from line-ups after sending death threats and anti-Palestinian abuse

 Responding in a statement on Instagram, Hall said he was “truly sorry for any offense [sic] and upset” he had caused.

-He went on to say that he’d been “struggling hugely with [his] mental health” recently and was struggling to come to terms with the death of his father, who passed away last December aged 63.
+He went on to say that he’d been “struggling hugely with [his] mental health” recently and was finding it difficult to come to terms with the death of his father, who passed away last December aged 63.

 “An unhealthy relationship with alcohol is also unfortunately present, yet I am absolutely determined to both address and change this in every way possible,” Hall continued.